The Geometry and Calculus of Losses: Loss Functions

-The complete set of polar loss function relationships is presented in Figure \ref{fig:loss_set_duality}.
-The notion of the polar loss and its relationship to the concave polar of the superprediction set provides conceptual clarity.
+The complete set of antipolar loss function relationships is presented in Figure \ref{fig:loss_set_duality}.
+The notion of the antipolar loss and its relationship to the concave polar of the superprediction set provides conceptual insight.
 Furthermore, at least in some cases one can determine the inverse in closed form (see equation \ref{eq:gauge_polar} in \S\ref{ssec:concave_norm_losses}, as well as the other examples in \S\ref{ssec:brier_loss} and \S\ref{ssec:cobb_douglas}).